 Tweed Valley Fruit Trees

-We regret to announce that the nursery will be closing during winter 2016/17.
+We regret to announce that the nursery has now closed.

 Nothing is more idyllic than a spring morning in an orchard heavy with blossom, bees breaking the silence with the promise of fruit in the autumn and little is more truly fruitful than that autumnal bounty.